 In the early days, formula racing in Japan was led by top drivers such as Kunimitsu Takahashi, Kazuyoshi Hoshino and Satoru Nakajima, who later competed on the global stage in Formula One.
 In the Formula 3000 era, Michael Schumacher and Heinz-Harald Frentzen competed in Japan, as did Ralf Schumacher, Pedro de la Rosa, Eddie Irvine and Toranosuke Takagi in the mid 1990s, all tenacious drivers aiming to make it into Formula One.

 More recently, drivers such as FIA World Endurance Champion Andre Lotterer, Benoit Treluyer, Loic Duval and Kazuki Nakajima have been winners of the Japanese Championship.
 In 2015, Kamui Kobayashi, who competed in Formula One until the previous season, made a triumphant return to Japanese circuits, mesmerizing spectators with his driving skills.
-Stoffel Vandoorne, who was GP2 2015 Champion and made his Formula One debut in 2016 for McLaren Honda, competed in the 2016 SUPER FORMULA series, while GP2 2016 Champion Pierre Gasly will compete in the 2017 series.
-Interest from drivers like Vandoorne and Gasly shows how SUPER FORMULA is increasingly seen as an important competition by the world’s top drivers.
+Stoffel Vandoorne, who was GP2 2015 Champion competed in the 2016 SUPER FORMULA series.
+He was followed by GP2 2016 Champion Pierre Gasly, who competed in the 2017 series.
+Interest from drivers like Vandoorne and Gasly, who have both since went on to compete full-time in Formula One, shows how SUPER FORMULA is increasingly seen as an important competition by the world’s top drivers.

-The SUPER FORMULA race car chassis is the Dallara SF14, which is based on a quick-and-light design concept.
+The SUPER FORMULA race car chassis is the Dallara SF14.
 Toyota and Honda supply 2.0-liter turbo-charged inline-4 direct injection engines and are introducing technical innovations to deliver ongoing improvements in fuel efficiency and power output.
-Advanced Japanese-made fuel flow restrictors are also used to control engine performance, helping to make races safer.
-These chassis and engine improvements have resulted in racing cars with greater control and stability, making them highly responsive and agile.
-Drivers who competed in the 2016 SUPER FORMULA series say the cars achieve cornering speeds that are even higher than in Formula One.
 From the 2016 season, Yokohama Rubber became the competition’s sole official tire supplier, marking its return to top level formula racing after a hiatus of around 20 years.
-The company supplies its ADVAN racing tires, which are safe and highly competitive.
-It has also developed tires with two different compounds for use during a single race, adding to entertainment value for spectators.
-Yokohama Rubber's involvement heralds a new era in the SUPER FORMULA competition.
+The company supplies its ADVAN racing tires, which are not only safe and highly competitive, they have developed 2 specs of tries which will be used in the 2018 season to add to the overall entertainment appeal of the SUPER FORMULA series.